redhat-italy/developer-day-llama-stack-mcp-server/README.md

 3. In the playground:
    - Click on the "Tools" tab
-   - Select "Weather MCP Server" from the available tools
+   - Select "Weather" MCP Server from the available tools
    - In the chat interface, type: "What's the weather in New York?"

 4. You should receive a response similar to: